01 Nov Effects of Social Media on Your Mental Health

 “Mirror neurons are one of the most important discoveries in the last decade of neuroscience.
 These are a variety of visuospatial neurons which indicate fundamentally about human social interaction.
 Essentially, mirror neurons respond to actions that we observe in others.
 The interesting part is that mirror neurons fire in the same way when we actually recreate that action ourselves.” – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3510904/ Mirror neurons show that your brain reacts the same way to watching something as it would if you were experiencing it.

-Social media has become an addiction and imitates a chemical response in your brain just like any other addictive substance.
-This addiction makes you anxious and slowly begins to consume you.
+Social media is an addiction, it imitates a chemical response in your brain just like any other addictive substance.
+This addiction makes you anxious and can consume you.
 Have you found yourself experiencing phantom phone loss when you leave your phone at home?
 Can you not go a certain length of time without checking?
 Do you find yourself mindlessly checking your notifications and scrolling out of addictive habit?
 Have you tried to tell yourself to “put your phone away and do something else”, only to find you can’t?
 You are not alone!

 So if social media has such a negative effect on your mental health, should you get rid of it for good?
 Social media does not seem to be going anywhere anytime soon so, as Parnell says, “Abstinence is not an option but you can ‘practice safe social’”.
 Bring awareness to the four stressors and audit your online experience.
 While I agree with Parnell that social media seems to be sticking around for the foreseeable future, I also decide that we can choose our reality.
 It is possible that our society can shift enough to recognize that the negative effects of social media heavily outweigh the positives.
 I pray, that in the new Golden Age I believe to be coming, social media will disappear, hopefully in time to save my children from growing up with it.
 You can pray too!
 However, in the meantime, you do live in a world that fully embraces social media.
 And it does help in business and sometimes the fear of missing out on what your friends are sharing online is too great, and you want to share too.
 So instead of complete abstinence, you must practice safe-social.